shravan97/PyRDF/README.md

 * ### Including C++ header files through `PyRDF.include` interface
 	- If you want to make use of a C++ function as a part of an operation, then you can declare the function in a separate file and include it using `PyRDF.include`.
 	- `PyRDF.include` takes in a list of paths or a single path and it declares those files before execution, using ROOT interpreter.
+	- Note that you can include header files anytime before the start of execution.
+That means, you can include them even after defining operations !
 	- For example, if you've declared a function named `fun` inside `A.cpp`, this is how you should make use of the function :

 ```python